lhelwerd/expression-parser/README.md

 ## Features

-- Support for all boolean, binary, unary, and comparative operators as in Python itself
+- Support for all boolean, binary, unary, and comparative operators as in Python itself.
-- Support for inline `if..else` expressions
+- Support for inline `if..else` expressions.
-- All other control structures and multiple expressions are disallowed
+- All other control structures and multiple expressions are disallowed.
-- Isolation from execution context using a restricted scope
+- Isolation from execution context using a restricted scope.
-- Separate scope for variables and functions to avoid abusing one or the other
+- Separate scope for variables and functions to avoid abusing one or the other.
-- Function calls may use keyword arguments
+- Function calls may use specific keyword arguments.
-- Errors from parsing or evaluating the expression are reported as `SyntaxError` with appropriate context parameters to make error display easier (works with default traceback output)
+- Errors from parsing or evaluating the expression are raised as `SyntaxError` with appropriate context parameters to make error display easier (works with default traceback output).
 - A successful parse yields the result of the evaluated expression, and a separate property `used_variables` provides a set of variable names used in the evaluation.
 - Supports both Python 2.7 and 3.6 AST syntax tree
-- Python 3.6 are used whenever possible: Specifically, the division operator `/` always returns floats instead of integers, and `True`, `False` and `None` are reserved named constants and cannot be overridden through the variable scope in any version.
+- Python 3+ conventions are used whenever possible: Specifically, the division operator `/` always returns floats instead of integers, and `True`, `False` and `None` are reserved named constants and cannot be overridden through the variable scope in any version.

 Not supported (often by design):